-They are a little picky about what they accept (which is really nice as a buyer).
-But, if you have clothes in like new condition, send them to thredup!
+They are a picky about what they accept (which is really nice as a buyer), so make sure you clean your clothing well before sending it in.

 Sometimes it takes a little adjusting with the price to find the right fit, but the more you sell the easier it is to find that perfect price point.

-Remember NOT to give up on an item doesn’t sell immediately.
-Usually that means you will need to make some changes; such as adjust the price, take different pictures or try a new selling website.
+Remember NOT to give up on an item if it doesn’t sell immediately.
+All that means is that you will need to make some changes; such as adjusting the price, taking new pictures, or trying a different website.

-Always try a few different adjustments before giving up.
+Also, try a few different websites before giving up.
 Different websites tap into different markets.
 Be patient with selling.
 It is a learning process that becomes easier over time.
 But, it is worth it if you are wanting to earn a little extra cash.